2019 Nicholls Colonels football team

 The 2019 Nicholls State Colonels football team represented Nicholls State University as a member of the Southland Conference during the 2019 NCAA Division I FCS football season.
 Led by fifth-year head coach Tim Rebowe, the Colonels compiled an overall record of 9–5 with a mark of 7–2 in conference play, sharing the Southland title with Central Arkansas.
-Nicholls State received the Southland's automatic bid to the NCAA Division I Football Championship, beating North Dakota in the first round before losing to the evenutal national champion, North Dakota State, in the second round.
+Nicholls State received the Southland's automatic bid to the NCAA Division I Football Championship, beating North Dakota in the first round before losing to the eventual national champion, North Dakota State, in the second round.
 The team played home games at John L. Guidry Stadium in Thibodaux, Louisiana.

-Previous season

-The Colones finished the 2018 season with a 9–4 overall record, and a 7–2 record in Southland play to win a share of the Southland Conference championship.
-They received the Southland's automatic bid to the FCS Playoffs where they defeated San Diego in the first round, before losing in the second round to Eastern Washington.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Colonels were picked to finish in first place.

 Preseason All–Southland Teams

 The Colonels placed eleven players on the preseason all–Southland teams.